 - Launched September 22 2017, still on sale from Apple

-At launch in late 2017, the Apple Watch 3 was the most expensive wearable the company sold but now the price has shrunk since the launch of the Apple Watch Series 4.
-It's still not an inherently cheap smartwatch, but it's a touch more affordable now.
+At launch in late 2017, the Apple Watch 3 was the most expensive wearable the company sold but now the price has shrunk since the launch of the Apple Watch Series 4 and Apple Watch 5.
+It's still not an inherently cheap smartwatch, but it's a lot more affordable now.

 There are two variants of the Apple Watch 3, one with LTE / cellular capabilities and one with just GPS onboard.